 However, you somehow end up with unfinished floorboards and the good news is that you don’t have to return them or worry about that little 'mistake' of yours.
 Lucky you, you have done a great choice.
 Because unfinished floorboards allow you the whole flexibility and freedom in the world to have your floor look exactly the way you want it to.
 You can unleash your imagination and creativity, you can now conquer even the wildest ideas of the most creative interior designer, you can play around with colours, textures, finishes, undertones.
 And you don't have to pay additionally for expensive services of stripping down the previous finish applied at the factory.
 You have the amazing chance to personalise your floor, making it the focal point of the room, enjoy it just the way you like it.

-Yep, inevitably, some of the downsides of unfinished floorboards include the additional price of a sanding and finishing service (which you better leave in the safe hands of experienced professionals and don’t attempt to DIY) and a bit more waiting time until the floor is completely dry and ready for you to walk on it.
+Yep, inevitably, some of the downsides of unfinished floorboards include the additional price of a sanding and finishing service (which you better leave in the safe hands of experienced professionals and don't attempt to DIY) and a bit more waiting time until the floor is completely dry and ready for you to walk on it.
 However, this is a small price to pay in exchange for the opportunity to have a unique wooden floor you should be proud of.
 Honestly, the price is small not just metaphorically, since unfinished floorboards are usually more affordable compared to the pre-finished ones, which means that you are left with enough room of your budget to additionally invest in professional floorboards sanding and sealing service.
 Finally, things start looking brighter and better, right?

 Why sanding is needed for unfinished floors?